 It will keep for 2 to 3 days even in warm and hot weather conditions because of the special process it has been submitted to: the salting, smoking and vacuum packing.
-The sailors of old salted their meat to preserve it for long journeys, and it kept for quite a while (even without being vacuumpacked!).
-So even if your smoked fish arrives with a temperature that equals the forehead of a feverish child, there is no problem with enjoying the fish after keeping it in the chill on arrival.
+The sailors of old salted their meat to preserve it for long journeys, and it kept for quite a while (even without being vacuum-packed!).
+So even if your smoked fish arrives with a temperature that seems elevated, there is no problem with enjoying the fish after keeping it in the refrigerator on arrival.

 WHY DO WE USE COURIER SERVICES FOR SENDING OUT THE SMOKED FISH PRODUCTS?

 Courier services have the advantage of delivering within 24 to 48 hours.
-Postal Services would be too slow - as outlined above, vacuumpacked smoked fish products keep for up to 2-3 days without being chilled, so courier services are the only way to go.
-We use Nightline for all Irish and Northern Ireland destinations, and UPS for all deliveries outside the island of Ireland.
+Postal Services would be too slow - as outlined above, vacuum-packed smoked fish products keep for up to 2-3 days without being chilled, so courier services are the only way to go.
+We use DPD for all Irish and Northern Ireland destinations, and UPS for all deliveries outside the island of Ireland.

 HOW LONG WILL A DELIVERY TAKE?

 For deliveries to Ireland and most countries of "mainstream" Europe, shipments take 24 hours to arrive.
-For deliveries to the US and Switzerland, we count 48 hours.
+For deliveries to countries further afield like the US, Japan, Canada and Switzerland, we count 48 hours.